Skip to content

 Static charts generate PNG image files that are saved to disk.

 Configuration: Chart entrypoints are configured in project_config.yaml under reporting.static_entrypoint.
-See Reporting Features for configuration details.
+See the Probe paths and Chart Dependencies sections below for details.

 Chart Functions